The Local Agent Settings applet on the Palo Alto Networks Broker VM enables you to:

 To enable agents to start using Broker VM caching, you must add the Broker VM as a download source in your Agent Settings profile and select which Broker VMs to use, as described in Add a New Agent Settings Profile.
 Then, ensure the profile is associated with a policy for your target agents.

 Manage the local agent settings.
-After the local agent settings have been activated, hover over the Local Agent Settings connection in the APPS column to display the settings, and select:
+After the local agent settings have been activated, left-click the Local Agent Settings connection in the APPS column to display the settings, and select:

 Configure to change your settings.